What's On in Sydney

 Chinese New Year (January/February)

-Australia is a multi-cultural country and embraces the Chinese New Year festival – in fact, Sydney's celebration of the Chinese New Year is one of the largest outside of Asia, with over a million attendees each year.
+Australia is a multi-cultural country and embraces the Chinese New Year festival.
+Sydney's celebration of the Chinese New Year is one of the largest outside of Asia, with over a million attendees each year.
 There are many ways to get involved in Sydney, especially around the China Town area – dragon boat racing, pop-up food markets, lantern workshops and tea ceremonies, to name just a few.

 Sydney Gay and Lesbian Mardi Gras (February/March)